 What is storycraft?

-Storycraft is the practical application of unique combinations of story and technologies or techniques of making.
+Storycraft is the practical application of unique combinations of story and technologies of making.

 What is engaged storycraft?

 Engaged storycraft is an open invitation to creators, researchers, professional communicators and educators, and story readers, performers, and players to: